Relativistic density-functional theory based on effective quantum electrodynamics: Effective quantum electrodynamics

-where ${\cal H}_q$ is the Hilbert space for (opposite) charge $q$.
-For $q\geq 0$, we have ${\cal H}_q = {\cal H}^{(q,0)} \oplus {\cal H}^{(q+1,1)} \oplus {\cal H}^{(q+2,2)} \oplus \cdots \oplus {\cal H}^{(q+\infty,\infty)}$, and for $q\leq 0$, we have ${\cal H}_q = {\cal H}^{(0,q)} \oplus {\cal H}^{(1,q+1)} \oplus {\cal H}^{(2,q+2)} \oplus \cdots \oplus {\cal H}^{(\infty,q+\infty)}$.
+where ${\cal H}_q$ is the Hilbert space for opposite charge $q$.
+For $q\geq 0$, we have ${\cal H}_q = {\cal H}^{(q,0)} \oplus {\cal H}^{(q+1,1)} \oplus {\cal H}^{(q+2,2)} \oplus \cdots \oplus {\cal H}^{(q+\infty,\infty)}$, and for $q\leq 0$, we have ${\cal H}_q = {\cal H}^{(0,|q|)} \oplus {\cal H}^{(1,|q|+1)} \oplus {\cal H}^{(2,|q|+2)} \oplus \cdots \oplus {\cal H}^{(\infty,|q|+\infty)}$.

-Importantly, due to the fact that the electron-positron Hamiltonian in Eq.~(\ref{Hep}) is expressed in terms of the normal ordering with respect to the free vacuum state, it has the correct charge-conjugation symmetry, i.e. $\hat{C} \hat{H}[v] \hat{C}^\dagger = \hat{H}[-v]$ where $\hat{C}$ is the charge-conjugation operator in Fock space (see Appendix~\ref{app:ccsym}).
+Importantly, due to the fact that the electron-positron Hamiltonian in Eq.~(\ref{Hep}) is expressed with normal ordering with respect to the free vacuum state, it has the correct charge-conjugation symmetry, i.e. $\hat{C} \hat{H}[v] \hat{C}^\dagger = \hat{H}[-v]$ where $\hat{H}[v]$ is the Hamiltonian in Eq.~(\ref{Hep}) with an arbitrary external potential $v$ and $\hat{C}$ is the charge-conjugation operator in Fock space (see Appendix~\ref{app:ccsym}).